Political Science Department

 Fields: International Relations theory, global governance, NGOs, humanitarianism

 Office: Fenwick 303

-Denis Kennedy is an Associate Professor of Political Science at the College of the Holy Cross.
+Denis Kennedy is an Associate Professor of Political Science at the College of the Holy Cross and (as of July 2022) Director of the International Studies program.
 From 2016-2019 he also served as Director of the Peace and Conflict Studies (PCON) program.
 Prior to his arrival at Holy Cross, he was a Visiting Professor in the Williams School at Washington and Lee University and a Visiting Researcher at the Finnish Institute of International Affairs (UPI) in Helsinki, Finland.
 He holds a bachelor's degree from Bucknell University and received his Ph.D. and masters from the University of Minnesota, where he also taught as an adjunct instructor.

 Ph.D., Political Science, University of Minnesota (2012)

 B.A., International Relations, French, Political Science, Bucknell University (2005)

 - Political Science 103 - Introduction to International Relations

 - Political Science 287 - Humanitarianism

 - Political Science 399 - Refugees